-BEC stands for Business Environment and Concepts.
+The BEC CPA exam section stands for Business Environment and Concepts.
 Out of the four sections that comprise the Certified Public Accountant certification exam, it’s the one that evaluates a candidates’ comprehension of responsibility and professional duty.
-Understanding of management, principle economic concepts, corporate governance, and Informational Technology (IT) is crucial to mastery.
+Understanding management, principle economic concepts, corporate governance, and Informational Technology (IT) is crucial to mastery.

 It examines the test-takers’ ability to identify and analyze situations that call upon his knowledge of ethics and the underlying implications/reasoning behind transactions.
-Let’s look at the details of this exam section and what you need to know in order to pass it.
+Let’s look at the details of the BEC section of the CPA exam and what you need to know in order to pass it!